sam-data-analysis/ecommerce-sales-analysis/README.md

 Based on the analysis:

-### Focus on top performing products

-A small number of products generate a large share of revenue.
-Prioritising these products in marketing and inventory management could improve profitability.
+### Maintain a diverse product portfolio

+Revenue is distributed across many products rather than concentrated in a few best sellers.

+This suggests the business benefits from maintaining a **broad product range** rather than relying on a small number of hero products.

+Possible strategies include:

+- Ensuring consistent availability across a wide SKU range
+- Monitoring long-tail products that contribute steady revenue
+- Avoiding over-concentration on a small set of items

 ---